A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Numerical experiments

-This test case is a gas-liquid shock tube problem with both high ratios of pressure and density, the initial conditions are given as follows:
+This benchmark \cite{cheng2020quasi,saurel1999simple,cheng2014positivity} considers a one-dimensional gas-liquid shock tube problem characterized by exceptionally high density and pressure ratios.
+The initial conditions are prescribed as follows

-with \(\gamma_{1}=1.4\), \(p_{w,1}=0.0\) and \(\gamma_{2}=4.4\), \(p_{w,2}=6000\).
-The computational domain is \([-1,1]\) and the output time is \(t=0.0002\).
-Uniform grids composed of 2000 elements are used in this BP-OEDG($P^2$) test case.
-The exact solution of this problem consists of a left-moving shock wave, a right-moving rarefaction wave, and a material interface in the middle.
-The numerical results of logarithm of pressure, mixture density, velocity, and volume fraction are compared with the reference solution in Fig.\ref{fig:shocktube_distributions}.
-It is clearly that the BP-OEDG scheme capture the shock, contact discontinuous, and rarefaction wave well, which greatly agree with the reference solution.
+where the parameters are $\gamma_1 = 1.4$, $p_{w,1} = 0.0$ and $\gamma_2 = 4.4$, $p_{w,2} = 6000$.
+The computational domain is defined as $[-1, 1]$ and is discretized using a uniform mesh consisting of 2000 elements.
+The computations are performed using the BP-OEDG($P^2$) scheme up to a final simulation time of $t = 0.0002$.
+The exact solution to this problem develops a left-moving shock wave, a right-moving rarefaction wave, and a material interface (contact discontinuity) propagating in between.
+The computed profiles for the logarithm of pressure, mixture density, velocity, and volume fraction are compared against the reference exact solutions in Figure~\ref{fig:shocktube_distributions}.
+It is evident that the proposed BP-OEDG method accurately resolves the shock, the contact discontinuity, and the rarefaction wave, exhibiting excellent agreement with the reference solutions.